BojkoJ/nextjs-drive/README.md

 ## CI/CD Pipeline:

-My CI/CD pipeline uses **GitHub Actions** for the, ensuring that code is automatically checked with deployment.
+The CI/CD pipeline uses **GitHub Actions** and **Netlify CD** for the, ensuring that code is automatically checked with deployment.
 The pipeline includes the following steps:

 ### 🛠 **CI (Continuous Integration)**

 1. **Checkout kódu** – Loads the repository code into the GitHub Actions runner.
-2. **Instalace závislostí** – We use `pnpm` to install all necessary dependencies for the project.
+2. **Dependencies Install** – We use `pnpm` to install all necessary dependencies for the project.
 3. **Copy `.env` file** – Copies the `.env.example` to `.env` for the CI environment.
 4. **Typecheck** – Checks TypeScript types to ensure type safety across the codebase.
 5. **Lint** – Runs ESLint to check for code quality and style issues.